 The Ultimate Onboarding Strategy for Startups

-When your company is in high-growth mode and hiring new people rapidly, it’s easy to just welcome hires on their first day, point out where they should sit, and return to your neverending list of things to do.
-With that, you have essentially guaranteed high turnover in the first year of employment.
+When your company is in high-growth mode and hiring new people rapidly, it’s easy to just welcome hires on their first day, point out where they should sit, and return to your list of things to do, but that's a poor onboarding strategy that leads to high turnover in the first year of employment.

 To make sure your best candidates stick around, you need to have an effective onboarding strategy that continues rapid growth while keeping new hires engaged and performing from the very first day.
-Here are four steps for making sure you start off on the right foot.
+Here are 4 phases of onboarding to make sure you start off on the right foot.

 1. Start onboarding during the recruiting process.